 Is the salary worth it and will it cover everything to give you a comfortable life and still allow for savings?
 If not, then you need to ask yourself if the move is worth it.
 Many destinations, such as the United Arab Emirates and Singapore, see highly skilled expats earning fantastic salaries, but this is often countered by the extremely high cost of living in these countries, leaving expats with very little in their pocket by the end of the month.

 On the financial side, expats need to consider what their major expenses will be.
-Accommodation will eat up the largest portion of one’s income, but in many cases this will be funded, or for some provided entirely, by the employer.
+Accommodation will likely eat up the largest portion of one’s income, but in many cases this will be funded, or for some provided entirely, by the employer.
 But this varies from country to country and from one company to another.

-For those with children, paying for their kids’ schooling will likely be the next big expense.
-In some cases, such as the US or Australia, expats will easily be able to send their children to a local school at minimal expense, but in other destinations, such as in the Middle East, public schools are not a viable option for expats and they’ll need to send their children to a private international school, where fees can be exorbitant.
+For those with children, paying for their kids’ schooling will be the next big expense.
+In some cases, such as the US or Australia, expats will easily be able to send their children to a local public school at minimal expense, but in other destinations, such as in the Middle East, public schools are not always a viable option for expats and they’ll need to send their children to a private international school, where fees can be exorbitant.

 Is my family able to come with me?

-Some destinations, such as Nigeria’s Delta region, which is popular with expats in the oil and gas industry, are not suitable to take a family along, while others, such as many European or American cities, may offer a wonderful opportunity for expats with famillies.
+Some destinations, such as Nigeria’s Delta region, which is popular with expats in the oil and gas industry, are not suitable to take a family along, while others, such as many European or American cities, may offer a wonderful opportunity for expats with families.